Client and Industry Challenges

 Campaign Finance Compliance Counseling

-We frequently advise individuals and associations regarding political action committee (PAC) establishment, administration and solicitation issues, along with campaign finance reporting to federal, state and local election officials.
-In addition, we can assist clients in outsourcing their PAC reporting responsibilities, seeking advisory opinions from the FEC and state agencies, defend clients against administrative complaints in enforcement actions and represent political committees and campaigns subject to audit or investigation.
+We frequently advise individuals and associations regarding political action committee (PAC) establishment, administration and solicitation issues, along with campaign finance reporting to federal, state, and local election officials.
+In addition, we can assist clients in outsourcing their PAC reporting responsibilities, seeking advisory opinions from the FEC and state agencies, influence rulemakings, defend clients against administrative complaints in enforcement actions, and represent political committees and campaigns subject to audit or investigation.

 Corporate Political Activity Counseling

-Among our corporate political services are to assist corporations establish connected federal and/or state PACs, advise their corporate PACs regarding administration and fundraising issues, review required campaign finance reports, counsel individual employees and management on workplace political activity, guide corporations and PACs on contributions, expenditures and endorsements, and providing training sessions for staff.
-Furthermore, we advise corporate clients about the vast array of political activity that is permissible under federal and state law, especially in light of the United States Supreme Court's recent decision in Citizens United vs. FEC.
+We assist corporations establish connected federal and/or state PACs, advise corporate PACs regarding administration and fundraising issues, review required campaign finance reports, counsel individual employees and management on workplace political activity, guide corporations and PACs on contributions, expenditures and endorsements, and provide training sessions for staff.
+Furthermore, we advise corporate clients about the vast array of political activity that is permissible under federal and state law, especially in light of the United States Supreme Court's 2010 decision in Citizens United vs. FEC.

 Issue Advocacy and Independent Expenditures

-Issue advocacy and ballot measure campaigns are key vehicles to influence matters of public importance.
+Issue advocacy and independent expenditure campaigns (including ballot measure campaigns) are key vehicles to influence matters of public importance.
 We advise businesses, organizations, and individuals on their First Amendment rights in conjunction with these campaigns, as well as assist in structuring organizations to help them comply with federal and state law governing such efforts.

 Nonprofit and Tax Exempt Organizations

-Forming a tax exempt organization - whether it be a IRC § 501(c)(4) social welfare organization, § 501(c)(6) trade association, or § 527 political organization - can often be the most effective vehicle to conduct political advocacy.
-Our election law attorneys are frequently called upon to advise donors and activists about the most effective way to structure new non-profit political ventures.
-We advise with respect to the formation, operation and tax treatment of tax-exempt organizations, including registration of such organizations under state charitable solicitation laws and applications to the IRS for recognition of tax-exempt status.
-We also counsel charitable, educational, and religious institutions how to avoid political activities that jeopardize tax-exempt status.
-Additionally, we routinely handle ongoing compliance, corporate governance, employment, contract and commercial matters for our non-profit clients.
+Forming a tax exempt organization – whether it be an IRC § 501(c)(4) social welfare organization, § 501(c)(6) trade association, or § 527 political organization – can often be the most effective vehicle to conduct political advocacy.
+Our election law attorneys are frequently called upon to advise donors and activists about the most effective way to structure these new non-profit political ventures.
+We advise with respect to the formation, operation, and tax treatment of tax-exempt organizations, including registration of such organizations under state charitable solicitation laws and applications to the IRS for recognition of tax-exempt status.
+We also counsel charitable, educational, and religious institutions on how to avoid political activities that jeopardize tax-exempt status.
+Additionally, we routinely handle ongoing compliance, corporate governance, employment, contract, and commercial matters for our non-profit clients.

 Election Law Litigation